ottacom/Radar-Reactive-Controller/README.md

                   "rearm_action": script (syntax is ex: /tmp/switc.sh,par1,par2,etc)

 Important:
-The first DB configured in database.json will be used for check conditions
+The first DB configured in database.json it will be used for check conditions

 #Check file syntax (Mandatory)